kubeshop/kusk-gateway/docs/installation.md

 ### Example

-This example will deploy httpbin application and configure Kusk Gateway to serve it.
+This example will deploy the httpbin application and configure Kusk Gateway to serve it.

 ```sh
 kubectl apply -f examples/httpbin && kubectl rollout status -w deployment/httpbin